 Paul explains that the physical resurrection of the 'dead in Christ' whose decomposing bodies are lying in the cold, dank earth, are returned to life in a split-second - in a moment of time, which the apostles describe as 'the twinkling of an eye'.
 At that very moment, dead Christians will be raised with incorruptible bodies, which will be like the resurrected body of the Lord Jesus.

-We have been told exactly what to expect when this Church age closes, and we reach that moment when Christians will go to be with the Lord.
-God had designated that those in their graves will be raised into life-immortal first, and immediately thereafter the living saints will also be changed into eternal beings - and together, both living and resurrected saints will be raptured into the heavens together.
+We have been told exactly what to expect when this Church age closes and we reach that moment when Christians will go to be with the Lord.
+God has designated that those in their graves will be raised into life-immortal first, and immediately thereafter, the living saints will also be changed into eternal beings - and both living and resurrected saints will be raptured into the heavens together.
 Paul describes this progression of events as a 'mystery' and indeed, it is wonderful.

 Heavenly Father, thank You for Your wonderful plan of redemption.
-Thank You that by faith in Christ I am part of that new creation, who will be changed in a moment - in the twinkling of an eye, when the last trump of God wakes the dead in Christ and we are all clothed with incorruptible bodies.
-Thank You that Jesus is the First-Fruit from the dead and because He lives – we too shall live.
+Thank You that by faith in Christ, I am part of that new creation who will be changed in a moment, in the twinkling of an eye, when the last trump of God wakes the dead in Christ and we are all clothed with incorruptible bodies.
+Thank You that Jesus is the First-fruit from the dead and because He lives, we too shall live.
 Thank You that by His sacrificial death and glorious Resurrection, death is swallowed up in victory.
-Thanks be to God Who always gives us resurrected victory, through Jesus Christ our Lord, AMEN.
+Thanks be to God Who always gives us resurrected victory, through Jesus Christ our Lord.
+Maranatha!
+Come, Lord Jesus!
+AMEN.